July 23, 2014

 It may have begun as too-cool-for-the-room attitudinizing, but Culp found a way to build his distance from the material into his acting in a way that was seamless, and exciting.
 Unlike most TV people, but like most of us in the real world, Culp’s characters considered their words as they spoke.
 They slowed down as they formulated a thought; underscored a remark with a note of sarcasm or doubt; interjected a chuckle at something that came out sounding silly.

 That was Culp’s breakthrough.
 It sounds sterile: almost always when an actor’s technique becomes visible, it’s considered a fatal error.
 But as Culp illustrated the thinking process in his performance, every line he uttered seemed fresh, improvised; you felt like you were watching him think up that line on the spot, in response to whatever else was going on, instead of simply waiting for his cue and spitting out something he’d memorized.
 You could see the wheels turning, and that made every moment alive when Culp was on-screen.
-The spontaneity that grew out of Culp’s innovative approach was what made possible his legendary repartee with Cosby possible, and that semi-improvised, cadenced, clever patter was what elevated I Spy above all the other sixties spy shows.
+The spontaneity that grew out of Culp’s innovative approach was what made his legendary repartee with Cosby possible, and that semi-improvised, cadenced, clever patter was what elevated I Spy above all the other sixties spy shows.

 “We almost had our own language and our own way of connecting, sometimes without saying anything,” Cosby told the Los Angeles Times.